ryancbutler/UnideskSDK/docs/cmd_import.rst

         Version number of the layer

     -vmid <Object>
-        Virtual Machine ID from vCenter
+        Virtual Machine ID from vCenter or GUID XenCenter

+    -hypervisor <String[]>
+        Hypversior to import from (ESXI or XenServer)

     -WhatIf [<SwitchParameter>]